opsabarsec/African-soil-chemistry/.ipynb_checkpoints/README-checkpoint.md

 * The two exported csv files for ML

-The EDA the code merges all data into a two CSV files.
+The EDA the code merges all data into a three CSV files.
 Those csv files contain results for the samples that got a complete measurements set.
-One for FTIR and the other for elemental analysis of soil samples If you use it for machine learning please bear in mind:
+Two for FTIR and one for elemental analysis of soil samples If you use it for machine learning please bear in mind:

 * FTIR data should be taken away in a dataset that correlates composition to soil quality.
 Each spectrogram consists of thousands of columns, and these spectograms constitute the majority of the data volume.
 Merging all of that data into a CSV would result in an extremely unwieldy spreadsheet, and also sacrifice numerical accuracy when converting binary floating-point representations to textual format, whereas we prefer to present the raw data as it was originally recorded.
 This data should be targeted for machine learning and not human inspection.